 Tuning machines are geared mechanisms used to adjust the tension of the strings on a guitar.
 When stringing a guitar, the end of the string will pass through a hole in the post of the tuning machine and then will be wrapped around the post.
 The knobs visible on the sides of the headstock can be used to spin this post, tightening or loosening the string and, in turn, raising or lowering the pitch of the string to the player's desired tuning.

 Found between the headstock and the fretboard, the nut acts as a guide to keep the strings in place.
 Notches are filed into the nut for the strings to rest in, keeping them from moving laterally across the neck.
 The nut also acts as a spacer for the strings and can be found in a variety of widths.
-Measured from the first string to the sixth, nut width determines how far apart the strings will sit over the fretboard.
+Measured from edge to edge, nut width determines how far apart the strings will sit over the fretboard.
 After playing various sizes most players will develop a preference for a particular width nut based on variables such as playing style, personal comfort or hand size.

 Fretboard and frets